pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 more storage.
 However, you can easily increase the size of the persistent volume later.

-## 3- Amazon RDS - AWS Managed PostgreSQL Database
+## 3. Create an AWS Managed PostgreSQL Database

 By default, Pachyderm runs with a bundled version of PostgreSQL.
 For production environments, it is **strongly recommended that you disable the bundled version and use an RDS PostgreSQL instance**.